cysec-wht24/Python/01_Basics/03_pyInnerWork.md

 # Python Inner Workings

 This document outlines the process that Python follows when running a script, including the compilation into bytecode and execution by the Python Virtual Machine (PVM).
 It also covers additional insights into the role of different Python implementations.
+When People refer to Python interpreter -> Compiler(Converts code -> bytecode) + PVM (runtime engine)(executes bytecode)
+It's creates a virtual machine for portability, safety and control, simplication in adding features (like generators, async, exceptions)

+---

+# How PVM creates virtual CPU ?
+while loop + switch-case + stack operations = virtual CPU The CPython interpreter is basically a big loop that reads bytecode and performs operations.
+Hardware CPUs do it in silicon.
+PVM does it in C code.

 ---